Get Legal Help.

 Kidnapping / False Imprisonment

-Under federal and state law, kidnapping is commonly defined as the taking of a person from one place to another against his or her will, or the confining of a person to a controlled space.
+Description goes hereUnder NH state law, kidnapping/ false imprisonment is commonly defined as the taking of a person from one place to another against his or her will, often seen in the context of a domestic situation.
+No injury is required.

 Marijuana Offenses